JeelRajodiya/Tour-of-Json-Schema/README.md

 # Tour of JSON Schema

-This repository contains the code for qualification task for GSoC project Tour of JSON Schema.
+This repository contains the code for the qualification task of the GSoC project 'Tour of JSON Schema.'

 ## Live Demo